-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Joe Pesci, The Irishman

-Brad Pitt, Once Upon A Time… In Hollywood
+Brad Pitt, Once Upon A Time… In Hollywood – winner

 Best Director